 Click here for a listing of 2014 YJAM Events

 Click here to learn more about Planning an Event

-On the afternoon of January 4, 2008, Tracy McClard, a mother in Jackson, Missouri, received a call from the Missouri Department of Corrections.
+On the afternoon of January 4, 2008, Tracy, a mother in Jackson, MO, received a call from the Missouri Department of Corrections.
 The call was to inform her that her seventeen-year-old son, Jonathan, was dead.
-Jonathan had taken his own life when an adult sentence made it impossible for him to see a future for himself, especially a future that included his dream of becoming a doctor.
-Jonathan McClard was one of the thousands and thousands of children that end up in the adult criminal justice system every year.
-His future and the others like him are forever changed by adult convictions that put up barriers to education, housing and employment.
-In addition to these barriers, children like Jonathan face bleak living conditions where they are 36 times more likely to commit suicide and are the most vulnerable population of inmates at risk of sexual assault.
-It doesn’t seem to matter that the ideas behind these laws have been debunked and we now know trying, sentencing and incarcerating children as adults actually increases crime and makes things worse, not better.
+Jonathan had taken his own life upon realizing that an adult sentence made it impossible to see a future for himself, especially a future that included his dream of becoming a doctor.
+Jonathan McClard was one of the thousands of children that end up in the adult criminal justice system every year.
+His future and the future of others like him are forever changed by adult convictions that put up barriers to education, housing, and employment.

 Donations can be made online or by check.
 To donate online, click the button below: